AliceO2Group/QualityControl/doc/Framework.md

     "externalTasks": {
       "External-1": {
         "active": "true",
-        "query": "External-1:TST/HISTO/0",  "": "Query specifying where the objects to be checked and stored are coming from.
+        "query": "External-1:TST/HISTO/0" ,  "":"Query specifying where the objects to be checked and stored are coming from.
 Use the task name as binding.
 The origin (e.g. TST) is used as detector name for the objects."
       }
     },
     "checks": {
 ```

-The "query" syntax is the same as the one used in the DPL and in the Dispatcher.
-It must match the output of another device, whether it is in the same workflow or in a piped one.
-The `binding` (first part, before the colon) is used in the path of the stored objects and thus we encourage to use the task name to avoid confusion.
-Moreover, the `origin` (first element after the colon) is used as detectorName.

 ### Example 1: basic